apache/fury-site/docs/guide/rust/external-types.md

 }
 ```

-Manual serializers use the existing EXT or NAMED_EXT wire kinds.
+Custom serializers use the existing EXT or NAMED_EXT wire kinds.
 Their internal
 body evolution is application-owned.
 If a body length controls an allocation,
-the manual serializer must use the read context's byte-availability and graph-memory
+the custom serializer must use the read context's byte-availability and graph-memory
 checks before reserving or allocating that storage.

-When a manual serializer is composed under a variable-size carrier, the
+When a custom serializer is composed under a variable-size carrier, the
 carrier's complete bytes after its count must average at least one byte per
 declared element or map entry.
 Fory checks this once after writing the carrier
 and returns an error for a body that is too compact for the paired